Phosphogypsum: Pollution and cleanup

 Phosphogypsum may pollute the environment by its phosphorus content causing eutrophication, by its toxic heavy metal content, and by its radioactivity.
 PG releases radon, which can accumulate indoors if used as a construction material.
 Open-air stores also release radon at a level potentially hazardous to workers.
 Radon is a noble gas that is heavier than air and thus tends to accumulate in poorly ventilated underground spaces like mines or cellars.
 Naturally occurring radon is considered the second most common cause of lung cancer after smoking.
 More substantial however is the leaching of the contents of phosphogypsum into the water table and consequently soil, exacerbated by the fact that PG is often transported as a slurry.
 Accumulation of water inside of gypstacks can lead to weakening of the stack structure, a cause of several alarms in the United States.

 The main approach to reducing PG pollution is to act before it leaches into the environment.
 This can mean recycling purified materials from PG in a variety of applications (see above) or converting it into a more stable form for storage.
 Cement paste backfill converts hazardous mining waste, such as PG, into a cement paste, and then uses the paste to fill in voids created by mining the rocks.

 Bioremediation may be used to clean up already contaminated water and soil.
-Microbials can remove heavy metals and radioactive material [citation needed regarding radioactivity removal by plants], any organic pollutants within, and reduce the sulfate material.
+Microbials can remove heavy metals, radioactive material, and any organic pollutants within, and reduce the sulfate material.
 With suitable soil amendments and additives, PG can also support the growth of hardy plants, hopefully preventing further erosion.

 Gyp stacks

 Often phosphogypsum reuse is uneconomical due to impurities, mining companies commonly dump the waste into man-made hills called "phosphogypsum stacks" or waste ponds near the mine.
 Waste ponds are open-air reservoirs that contain a variety of different types of industrial and agricultural waste. including at least 70 phosphogypsum stacks (from phosphate mines used for fertilizer production).
-A leaking phosphogypsum waste pond that nearly collapsed if waste wasn't allowed to flow into Tampa Bay in Florida in 2021 highlights the dangers and near-disasters associated with wastewater ponds throughout the country.
+A leaking phosphogypsum waste pond that nearly collapsed, if waste was not allowed to flow into Tampa Bay in Florida in 2021, highlights the dangers and near-disasters associated with wastewater ponds throughout the country.

 Central Florida has a large quantity of phosphate deposits, particularly in the Bone Valley region.
 The marine-deposited phosphate ore from central Florida is weakly radioactive, and as such, the phosphogypsum by-product (in which the radionuclides are somewhat concentrated) is too radioactive to be used for most applications.
 As a result, there are about a billion tons of phosphogypsum stacked in 25 stacks in Florida (22 are in central Florida) and about 30 million additional tons are generated each year.